 Barrington Brennen is currently a full-time marriage and family

 therapist.
-He has been practicing part-time since 1995.
+He has been practicing as a mental health professional since 1995.

 Since November 2019 has been full-time.